 What is sport psychology?

-Increasingly sport psychologists are seen as a regular part of an athlete’s team, equipping them with a range of tools to perform at their best.
-Although they may not help them with physical training, they are an important part of helping athletes perform better by focusing on their minds.
-Sport psychology revolves around helping athletes face and overcome problems, achieve their goals and ultimately reach their full potential.
+Increasingly, exercise psychologists are seen as a regular part of an athlete’s team in Australia, equipping them with a range of tools to perform at their best by focusing on their minds and physical abilities.
+The use of psychological principles and an understanding of mental health are important in helping athletes perform better, face and overcome problems, achieve their goals, and ultimately reach their full potential.

 What is a sport psychologist?